 Farts can make a lot of different noises.
-Some farts are high and squeaky.
-Some explode like a machine gun.
-Some don’t make any noise at all.
-It all depends on how much gas you have in your intestines and on the muscles around the anus (the opening in your butt).
+Some are high and squeaky, while others explode like a car backfiring—and some don’t make any noise at all.
+How loud a fart is depends on how much gas you have in your intestines and on the muscles around the anus.

 Farts happen when your body lets out gases.
-Some of that gas comes from air that you swallow as you are eating and breathing.
-Some of it is made as your body digests, or breaks down, food to turn it into energy.
-Millions of tiny organisms called bacteria living in your gut help with digestion too.
+Some of that gas comes from air that you swallow as you’re eating and breathing.
+Some of it is made as your body digests food to turn it into energy.
+Bacteria living in your gut help with digestion too.
 As they do, different gases get released.
-Those gases move along through your large intestine until they reach its end, called the rectum.
-Then they come out as farts: some quiet, some loud enough to rattle the windows!
+Those gases move along through your large intestine until they reach the rectum.
+Then they come out as farts: some quiet, some loud enough to rattle the windows.